jforbes14/eechidna/README.md

 There are also three vignettes that demonstrate how to use the spatial data to make maps.
 Mapping election data for Australia is not trivial because of the extreme variation in electorate size.
-In these vignettes we show some methods for effectively visualising election data in Australia.
+In these vignettes we show some methods for effectively visualizing election data in Australia.
 These too are found in the *articles* tab at the top of this page.

   - [Mapping federal electorates](articles/plotting-electorates.html):
-    how to plot a map of Australian federal electorates, and how to better visualise electoral voting data using a cartogram.
+    how to plot a map of Australian federal electorates, and how to better visualize electoral voting data using a cartogram.

   - [Mapping polling booths](articles/plotting-polling-stns.html):
     examples of how to plot the polling booth locations and associated